New to Orienteering?

 Go to https://www.britishorienteering.org.uk/join choose how you want to pay your fee and designate BL (Border Liners) as your club.
 BL will be informed automatically that you have paid your fee and joined our club.

-It is possible to just be a member of BL without being a member of British Orienteering*, though you won't get £2 discount at Galoppens (bigger events with more courses and held all over Cumbria) or 15% off at Cotswolds (which goes with the BO part of the membership).
+It is possible to just be a member of BL without being a member of British Orienteering, though you won't get an entry discount at Galoppens (bigger events with more courses and held all over Cumbria) or the various other retail discounts which come with the BO part of the membership.

-*To do this please send your details, including email address, and the fee (Senior £5 and Junior £1) to: Shirley Moss, 3 The Meadows, Cliburn, Penrith, CA10 3AH.
+“Friend of BL” membership: This is available for anybody who is registered with BO through another Club, and for individuals who only wish to go to local events.
+To renew your membership as a Friend of BL for 2018 please send your details, including email address, and the fee (Senior £5 and Junior £1) to: Shirley Moss, 3 The Meadows, Cliburn, Penrith, CA10 3AH.
 Please make cheques payable to Border Liners Orienteering Club.

 Individuals who may be interested in joining a club are insured for a maximum of 3 initial “taster” sessions.
 For indemnity to apply it is essential that the club records their name, address and dates of attendance.
 These details must be retained as they may be called upon in the event of a claim.
-The individual must be members of British Orienteering from their 4th visit.
+To be insured, the individual must be a member of British Orienteering from their 4th visit.

 Don't forget that British Orienteering also offers a good range of member discounts (you need to be a member and logged in to access these)